alt-magick/Mage-The-Ascension/README.md

 There are two more important categories at the top of the character sheet, called Nature & Demeanor.
 Nature is your inner character. and Demeanor is what you project into the outside world.
 Below you can pick one of these for each:

-Architect - Purpose / Obsession
+* Architect - Purpose / Obsession<br>

-You desire to leave a mark on the world.
+&nbsp; You desire to leave a mark on the world.

 Autocrat - Leadership / Dictatorship